shreyak2508/Peacofy/README.md

 # Peacofy
-This Python based project is abouta mental health assistant
+This Python based project is about a mental health assistant